 These days it seems everyone is running out of CPU capacity on their UNIX machines and on the mainframe.
 With pureQuery you can provide a way to help . . . → Read More: pureQuery Saves CPU to Improve DB2 Performance

 With DB2 10 coming out and the IDUG North American Conference this week, there should be another great opportunity for further information about the new release.

-One problem is that too many shops have DB2 performance problems with existing Java applications and not even all the new DB2 10 features and enhancements will . . . → Read More: Two Java Items to Check to Improve DB2 Performance
+One problem is that too many shops have DB2 performance problems with existing Java applications and not even all the . . . → Read More: Two Java Items to Check to Improve DB2 Performance

 Happy New Year!